moonbit-community/benchmark-202404/README.md

 # benchmark-202404

-This code repository contains the source code for performance testing of Moonbit.
+This code repository contains the source code for performance benchmark of Moonbit.

 The benchmark code for `iter` is in the bench_iter subfolder.

+The benchmark code for `json5` is in the bench_json5 subfolder.

 ## How to run the benchmark